intelowlproject/IntelOwl/docs/source/Advanced-Configuration.md

 For this reason, a `Redis` instance is **mandatory**.
 You can personalize IntelOwl in two different way:
 - with a local `Redis` instance.

 This is the default behaviour.

 - With a remote `Redis` instance.

 You must use the option `--use-external-redis` when launching IntelOwl with the `.start` script.
 Moreover, you need to populate the `WEBSOCKETS_URL` environment variable.
+If you are using `Redis` as a message broker too, remember to populate the `BROKER_URL` environment variable

 #### RDS